PrimeTimeTran/next-blog/data/blog/leetcode-6.md

 ### Solution

-Keep a running total of number of distinct paths it took us to get to our previous two stairs.
+Keep a running total of number of distinct jumps it took us to get to our previous two stairs.
 Add them

 ## Declare Hashmap